 Qualifying Examinations and Final Examinations administered during a break period are only valid if the student was enrolled in at least one of the terms on either side of the break.
 The examination will always be associated with the term immediately preceding the break, provided the student was enrolled for that term.
 Otherwise, the examination will be associated with the term immediately following the break.

 All members of the supervisory committee must sign the appropriate forms, including the Electronic Thesis and Dissertation (ETD) Signature Page, for the student to meet the requirements of the examination.
-The signed forms are to remain in the student’s folder in the academic unit.
-Electronic information will be sent to the Graduate School via the Graduate Information Management System (GIMS) for the Final Exam Form and UF Publishing Agreement, once the student successfully defends.
+Once a successful defense has occurred, the academic unit should submit the Final Exam form via the Student Information System (SIS); signed forms are to remain in the student’s folder in the academic unit.
+Electronic information will be forwarded to the Graduate School via (SIS).
+Next, the student will then submit the UF Publishing Agreement with their preferred restriction selected via the Graduate Information Management System (GIMS).
 The signed ETD Signature Page should be held by the Academic Unit until all Committee stipulations have been met regarding the document; however, it should be posted electronically to GIMS no later than the Final Submission Deadline for the intended term of degree award.

 The qualifying and comprehensive oral examinations and the oral defense of a thesis, project, or dissertation may be conducted using video and/or other appropriate forms of telecommunication.
 The candidate and the supervisory committee chair or cochair must be physically present together at the same location.
 With approval of the entire committee, other members may attend the defense remotely, using modern communication technology.
 Abiding by the guidelines stipulating the student and the chair or cochair must be together at the time of defense, it remains the choice of the academic unit offering the degree program to clearly identify the program’s requirement for the physical presence of the other committee members.